-Two separate entry and exit driveway crossovers are proposed on the Great Western Highway.
-The eastern driveway is proposed about 25 metres west of the M4 on-ramp traffic signals and will facilitate all entering vehicles, with the western driveway allowing for all exit movements.
-The entry driveway is in about the same location as the existing driveway crossover.
-Both driveways also allow for the necessary sightlines, ensuring safe and appropriate site access given the posted speed limit and absence of conflicting movements through the area.
+One entry/ exit driveway crossover is proposed on the Great Western Highway at the western end of the site.
+The driveway allows for the necessary sightlines, ensuring safe and appropriate site access given the posted speed limit and absence of conflicting movements through the area.
 All vehicles would enter and exit the site in a forward direction.

-Hotel/ motel loading is proposed within basement one close to the car park entry ramp with management measures to ensure practical access to the waste storage room.
-The loading bay would accommodate vehicles up to 6.4 metres long with the loading bay also having capacity for two vans/ utes, as demand requires.
+All loading is proposed within the basement close to the car park entry ramp with management measures to ensure practical access to the waste storage room.
+The loading bay would accommodate vehicles up to 6.4 metres long with the loading bay to also have capacity for two vans/ utes, as demand requires.

-Three loading bays are also proposed within the at-grade car park close to the heritage building.
-These spaces are proposed to be signposted for use by service vehicles during the day and as visitor parking during the evening.
+The spaces proposed for the heritage building will be signposted for (partial) use by service vehicles during the day and as visitor parking during the evening.
 The loading bays would accommodate vans/ utes, with at least the southern space also appropriate for use by small rigid vehicles.